 - Viktualienmarkt — Great for cheaper, grab and go type lunches.
 All of the fruit I bought here during my stay in Munich was perfectly ripe and the prices were fair.

-- Dean & David — Don’t judge me since this is a popular sandwich and salad chain that you can find all over Germany.
+- Dean & David (various locations) — Don’t judge me since this is a popular sandwich and salad chain that you can find all over Germany.
 But for non-Germans I wanted to mention it since I know how good a crisp, veggie-laden salad can taste after a week of traveling and eating rich restaurant food.

 If you don’t plan on visiting any museums and are okay being on your feet for a longer period of time, you can tour the Old Town in one day.
-However, I split up my explorations over the course of several days since I stayed in Munich for eight days.

 Yes!
 Many of the shopping streets are pedestrian-only, and it’s easy to get everywhere on foot.